differentsyntax/authentiseChallenge/README.md

 * jQuery, jQuery-ui

 ## Current issues:
-* Unable to fix the connection with mysql server hence the table is not populating at the backend
+* Unable to fix the connection with mysql server hence the table is not populating at the backend.
+Tried using PDO prepared statements instead of mysqli and got caught in synatx errors (should be fixed soon)
 * Styling is negligible, have to make it look pretty

 ## Challenges faced: